Lifetime pet insurance

 What is lifetime pet insurance and how do I find the best one for me?

-If you take out pet insurance for a puppy or a kitten, will you still have pet insurance 15 years later when your pet is getting on in years?
+If you take out pet insurance for a puppy or a kitten, will you still have pet insurance 15 years later when your pet is getting older?
 With lifetime pet insurance, you can.
-Without lifetime pet insurance, a provider might simply decline to renew your insurance after your pet reaches a certain age.
-This can be problematic because a lot of insurers don’t extend cover to animals over a certain age, usually about 9 years old.
+Without it, a provider could decline to renew your insurance after your pet reaches a certain age.

 Lifetime pet insurance in Australia takes the form of “guaranteed renewability”.
-This essentially means that as long as you keep up with premium payments and don’t violate policy terms (such as by trying to defraud the insurer with false claims), they cannot cancel your policy.
+This means that as long as you keep up with your premium payments and don’t violate your policy terms (such as by trying to defraud the insurer with false claims), they can't cancel your policy.
 If you’re looking for accident and illness pet insurance to cover your pet for life, check specifically for policies that include lifetime cover.
-You may wish to take out a policy as soon as your pet reaches the minimum entry age, which is usually about 8 weeks, and then just make sure that the policy is maintained over the years.
-All of these pet insurance providers offer lifetime pet insurance, so you can make a choice based on the cover and other features instead.
+It's a good idea to take out a policy as soon as your pet reaches the minimum entry age, which is usually about 8 weeks, and then make sure that the policy is maintained.
+All of our partner pet insurance providers offer lifetime pet insurance, so you can make a choice based on the cover and other features instead.

 Additional options to consider

 Lifetime cover is typically found as an automatic policy feature rather than an optional extra.
 Optional inclusions may not always be available with all insurers or might sometimes be found as automatic inclusions.
 If you’re specifically looking to keep premiums down, it may be worth comparing the prices of policies that let you opt out of these cover types, to see whether you can save money.
 Typically available options may include:

 - Routine care: A useful feature to help cover the cost of certain routine care expenses.
 Typically found only with comprehensive cover.

 - Emergency boarding: Can help cover the cost of pet boarding if you are hospitalised.